CMSgov/dpc-app/README.md

 ## Seeding the Database
 ###### [`^`](#table-of-contents)

-> Note: This step is not required when directly running the `demo` for the `dpc-api` service, which partially seeds the database on first execution.
+**Note**: This step is not required when directly running the `demo` for the `dpc-api` service, which partially seeds the database on first execution.

 By default, DPC initially starts with an empty attribution database, which means that no patients have been attributed to any providers and thus nothing can be exported from BlueButton2.0.